Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 amplitude.getInstance().setOptOut(true);
 ```

-While `setOptOut` is enabled, no events are saved or sent to the server.
+While `setOptOut` is enabled, events aren't saved or sent to the server.
 The opt out setting persists across page loads.
 You can re-enable logging by calling:

 ```js
 amplitude.getInstance().setOptOut(false);
 ```

 ## Disable tracking specific fields

 By default, the JavaScript SDK tracks some properties automatically.
 You can override this behavior by passing an object called `trackingOptions` when initializing the SDK,
  setting the appropriate options to `false`.